akhos09/vagrant-utilities/README.md

 ## Credits

-For the ongoing output funcion made by the user tokland, ty a lot mate :) [StackOverflow](https://stackoverflow.com/questions/4417546/constantly-print-subprocess-output-while-process-is-running)
+For the ongoing output function made by the user tokland, ty a lot mate :) [StackOverflow](https://stackoverflow.com/questions/4417546/constantly-print-subprocess-output-while-process-is-running)